 Table.
-4.1.1 - 2.
-LED indicator descriptions.
+5.1.1 - 2.
+LED indicator descri otions. rabio.
+0.1.1 interocator 000011 01101101

 LED Color Description POWER Green The device is powered up.
 RUN Green Flashes normally at a frequency of 0.5 Hz.
-EVENT Yellow Indicates that there is an unsent telegram in the queue for COM 1 transmission on the system interface.
+EVENT Yellow There is an unsent telegram in the queue for COM 1 transmission on the system interface.
 AUX Yellow The device is handling a frequency deviation.
-IRF Red Indicates an Internal relay fault.
-USB Yellow Indicates that a USB port is connected. ос Red Indicates that overcurrent has been detected.
-EF Red Indicates that an earth fault has been detected.
+IRF Red Internal relay fault.
+USB Yellow USB port is connected. ос Red Overcurrent has been detected.
+EF Red Earth fault has been detected.
 Tx (COM 2) Yellow A telegram is being sent on the serial COM 2 interface.
 Rx (COM 2) Yellow A telegram is being received on the serial COM 2 interface.
 Tx (COM 1) Yellow A telegram is being sent on the serial COM 1 interface.

 LED Color Description Rx (COM 1) Yellow A telegram is being received on the serial COM 1 interface.
 Tx/Rx (USB) Green or red A dual-coloured green-red diode which alternates when there is traffic on the USB port.
 The USB LED is active when a USB link is established.
-EX1 Yellow Detector 1 has identified a fault.
-EX2 Yellow Detector 2 has identified a fault (only applies to the expanded devices).
-EX3 Yellow Detector 3 has identified a fault (only applies to the expanded devices).
-EX4 Yellow Indicates the start of a fault detection in Detectors 1-3 in a normal configuration.
+EX1 Yellow Fault detector 1 has identified a fault.
+EX2 Yellow Fault detector 2 has identified a fault (only applies to the expanded devices).
+EX3 Yellow Fault detector 3 has identified a fault (only applies to the expanded devices).
+EX4 Yellow Start of a fault detection in Detectors 1-3 in a normal configuration.

-4.1.2 Push button for Local Acknowledgement
+5.1.2 Push button for Local Acknowledgement